estivate/faulkner/README.md

 # Faulkner

 A simple and flexible logging solution for Go programs.
+It's focused on:

+* Simplicity ~ new team members can easily use it w/o reading anything
+* Consistent ~ all your apps can log the same way

 ## Features

 Faulkner is a thin wrapper over Go's `log` package.
 It enables a few cool things in a pretty simple way:

-* log to Stderr or to a file (or any other io.Writer)
-* Offers DEBUG, INFO and ERROR log types
-* ERROR messages in red when using Stderr
+* INFO & Error messages always appear in logs
-* ERROR messages include file name and line number
-* DEBUG messages can be toggled off for production
+* DEBUG messages can be toggled on/off
+* Errors highlighted with Red typed prefix
+* Errors include file and line number
+* Outputs to Stderr, a log file, or any other io.Writer
+* Print "banners" to find start, stop or other special events in logs

+## STATUS

+Early version, stay tuned.
+Only tested on Linux.

 ## QUICK START